Tolman's rule

-Tolman's rule states that, in a certain chemical reaction, the steps involve exclusively intermediates of 18- and 16 electron configuration.
+Tolman's rule states that, in certain chemical reactions, the steps involve exclusively intermediates of 18- and 16-electron configuration.
 The rule is an extension of the 18-electron rule.
 This rule was proposed by American chemist Chadwick A. Tolman.
-As stated above, Tolman's rule, even for reactions that proceed via 2e− steps, is incorrect because many reactions involve configurations of fewer than 16 e−.
+However, there are exceptions to Tolman's rule, even for reactions that proceed via 2e− steps, because many reactions involve intermediates with fewer than 16 electrons.

-Many examples of homogeneous catalysis involving organometallic complexes involve shuttling of complexes between 16 and 18 electron configurations.
+Many examples of homogeneous catalysis involving organometallic complexes involve shuttling of complexes between 16- and 18-electron configurations.
 16-electron complexes often form adducts with Lewis bases and, if low-valent, undergo oxidative addition.

 Conversely, complexes of 18 electron configuration tend to dissociate ligands or undergo reductive elimination: